-Authority to obligate or expend contingent on compliance with 8 U.S.C.
-1373
+Authority to obligate or expend contingent on compliance with this condition.

-NOTE: This grant condition applies only to State or local government entities or to non-State or local government entities that make subawards with these funds to a State or local government entity.
+NOTE: This grant condition is established under the COPS Office's broad authority and discretion to award and administer grants.
+See, e.g., 34 U.S.C. § 10381, et seq.
+This condition applies only to state or local government entities or to non-state or local government entities that make subawards with these funds to a state or local government entity..

-State or local government entity recipients of this award, and any subrecipient of this award at any tier that is an entity of a State or of a unit of local government, may not obligate or expend award funds if - at the time of the obligation or expenditure - the "program or activity" of the recipient funded in whole or in part with the award funds (which includes any such program or activity of any subrecipient at any tier) is subject to any prohibitions or restrictions on sending to, requesting or receiving from, maintaining, or exchanging information on citizenship or immigration status as described in 8 U.S.C. § 1373(a) or (b), including any prohibitions or restrictions imposed or established by a State or local government entity or official.

-A subrecipient of this award (at any tier) that is an entity of a State or of a unit of local government may not obligate or expend award funds if - at the time of the obligation or expenditure - the "program or activity" of the subrecipient (which includes any such program or activity of any subrecipient at any further tier) funded (in whole or in part) with award funds is subject to any prohibitions or restrictions on sending to, requesting or receiving from, maintaining, or exchanging information on citizenship or immigration status as described in 8 U.S.C.
-1373(a) or (b), including any prohibitions or restrictions imposed by a State or local government entity or official.
+State or local government entity recipients of this award, and any subrecipient of this award at any tier that is an entity of a State or of a unit of local government, may not obligate or expend award funds if - at the time of the obligation or expenditure - the "program or activity" of the recipient funded in whole or in part with the award funds (which includes any such program or activity of any subrecipient at any tier) is subject to any prohibitions or restrictions on sending to, requesting or receiving from, maintaining, or exchanging information regarding citizenship or immigration status with components of the U.S. Department of Homeland Security or any federal, state or local government entity, as generally described in 8 U.S.C.
+1373(a) or (b).
+This includes any prohibitions or restrictions imposed or established by a state or local government entity or official.
+A subrecipient of this award (at any tier) that is an entity of a State or of a unit of local government may not obligate or expend award funds if - at the time of the obligation or expenditure - the "program or activity" of the subrecipient (which includes any such program or activity of any subrecipient at any further tier) funded (in whole or in part) with award funds is subject to any prohibitions or restrictions on sending to, requesting or receiving from, maintaining, or exchanging information regarding citizenship or immigration status with components of the U.S. Department of Homeland Security or any federal, state or local government entity, as generally described in 8 U.S.C.
+1373(a) or (b).
+This includes any prohibitions or restrictions imposed by a state or local government entity or official.